 Concordia University Institute for Canadian Jewish Studies

 All awards are for one year.
-Many are available in the area of Jewish Studies generally; many are available even if you have won the award in a previous year (they are renewable).
+Many are available in the area of Jewish studies generally; many are available even if you have won the award in a previous year.
 Please read each description carefully.
 Application Instructions follow the descriptions.
-If you are applying for admission for September 2020 to an MA or PhD program in the Department of Religions and Cultures with a focus in any area of Judaism, you will automatically be considered for these awards.
-All other Concordia University students and currently enrolled students in the Department of Religions and Cultures must apply.

 - Eligible candidates must be pursuing MA or PhD research in the area of Jewish Studies at Concordia University.
 Preference may be given to students pursuing research in the area of antisemitism and its roots or Canadian Jewish Studies.
 Renewable once through competition.